What is cryptocurrency? A beginner's guide to crypto

 Why were cryptocurrencies created?

 When most people think of cryptocurrencies, the first thing that comes to mind is Bitcoin.
-Bitcoin was released in 2009 and, after gaining the attention of the public a few years later, has still remained the biggest cryptocurrency by market capitalization.
+Bitcoin was released in 2009 and, after gaining the attention of the public a few years later, has still remained the biggest cryptocurrency by market capitalization

 But it may surprise you to know that Bitcoin wasn't the first kind of crypto – that was something called DigiCash, which was created in 1990 by cryptographer David Chaum.

 Despite the decades between the two, and all the incarnations of crypto in between and since, the driving force behind the concept has always been the same: to decentralize finance.
-In practice, this means taking out the “middle man” role that financial institutions play, and the control they have over our money.
+In practice, this means taking out the “middle man” role that financial institutions play and the control they have over our money.

 Back when DigiCash was created, it was also a unique way to transfer funds digitally.
-While we're now able to electronically transfer most currencies, the thing that made and continues to make cryptocurrency unique is the freedom that the lack of a middle man provides – no exchange rates, no interest, significantly lower fees, no reliance on a third party: a truly global and unrestricted currency.
+While we're now able to electronically transfer most currencies, the thing that made and continues to make cryptocurrency unique is the freedom that the lack of a middle man provides – no exchange rates, no interest, significantly lower fees, no reliance on a third party: a truly global currency.

 But how do you take out a middle man that's existed in some way or other for centuries?
 Let's take a look.